-We acknowledge the traditional custodians of the land on which we are gathering and dancing on, the Turrbal and Jagera people, and pay our deep respects to their elders past, present and emerging.
-We think back to the fact that dance has been practiced by their ancestors for tens of thousands of years on this country and how powerful that is.
+We acknowledge the custodians of the land on which we are gathering and dancing on, the Turrbal and Jagera people, and pay our deep respects to their elders past, present and emerging.
+We acknowledge the fact that dance has been practiced by their ancestors for tens of thousands of years on this country and how powerful that is.

 We also acknowledge the rich and complex dance lineages represented in this program.
 We pay respects to their creators and ancestors as well as to our artists who keep these movement languages and stories alive in their bodies.